davidde/ethblox/LEARNING.md

       # You may remove this line if you want to manage the configuration yourself.
       # static_site_generator: next
   ```
-  If you do not comment these out, the build process will ignore the local `next.config.mjs` file, which is necessary for the proper configuration!
+  If you do not comment these out, the build process will ignore the local `next.config.mjs` file, and you will get build errors!
 - Finally, click `Commit changes...` to commit it to the main branch.
 After committing, GitHub will automatically initiate the deployment to GitHub Pages.
 You can inspect this process in your project's `Actions` tab, which you can find in the middle of the `Code` and `Settings` tabs.

 ## Security